diffusionflow/diffusionflow.github.io/index.md

 As we will see, diffusion models and flow matching are *equivalent* (for the common special case that the source distribution used with flow matching corresponds to a Gaussian).
 So there is not a single answer to this question.
 In particular, we will show how to convert one formalism to another.
 Why does this equivalence matter?
 This allows you to mix and match techniques developed for the two frameworks.
 For example, after training a flow matching model, you can use either a stochastic or deterministic sampling method (in contrast to the common misunderstanding that flow matching is always deterministic).

 We will focus on  the most commonly used flow matching formalism  <d-cite key="lipman2022flow"></d-cite>, which is closely related to <d-cite key="liu2022flow,albergo2023stochastic"></d-cite>.
-Our purpose is not to downweigh the importance of either framework.
+Our purpose is not to recommend one approach over another.
 Both frameworks are valuable, each rooted in distinct theoretical perspectives.
 It is even more encouraging that they lead to the same algorithm in practice.
 Our goal is to help practitioners feel confident using the two frameworks interchangeably, while understanding the true degrees of freedom one has when tuning the algorithm -- regardless of what it’s called.

 <!-- Our purpose is not to recommend one approach over another.
 Instead our goal is to explain similarities and differences between the methods, and to explain the degrees of freedom one has when tuning each algorithm. -->